AC Milan star Ibrahimovic joins elite Serie A club with double at Napoli | Goal.com

 On Sunday, he continued his six-game domestic scoring streak by opening the scoring away from home against Napoli, elevating him into a select club of stars.

-The Swede wasn't done after his 20th-minute opener however, as he also netted in the 54th minute to seal a brace.
+The Swede wasn't done after his 20th-minute opener however, as he also netted in the 54th minute to seal a brace in a 3-1 win.

 The two goals gave Ibrahimovic another record: He is now the oldest player to score at least 10 goals in the first eight Serie A matchdays.